boltops-tools/kubes/docs/_docs/patterns/central-deployer.md

 Kubes can be use as either an app-centric or ops-centric tool.

 * **app-centric**: Each app repo has it's own `.kubes` settings files.
 This is useful if your applications are very differently setup.
 * **ops-centric**: Each app repo has pretty much the same `.kubes` settings files.
-This is useful if your applications are very similarly setup.
+This is useful if your applications are very similarly set up.

 ## Setup